 When creating content for your websites, adverts, social media posts, and all, always show and demonstrate that you are a professional in your field to your prospective clients.
 Content should be helpful and offer value to the user's experience.
-You aim for sustainability, and you want people to follow your company naturally.
+You aim for sustainability and want people to follow your company naturally.
 It establishes your credibility as a bookkeeper.
 Before you get started with content marketing, consider a few factors.

 The character: Although you may be tempted to believe that you are the character in this situation, you are not.
-'The character' is either your customer or anyone who wants to hire you as a bookkeeper.
-As a result, you must make them the protagonist or hero of the story.
+'The character' is your customer or anyone who wants to hire you as a bookkeeper.
+As a result, you must make them the protagonist or heroes of the story.
 So, if you're talking about them on your website or social media platforms, make them the center of attention.
 Positioning the customer as the hero is not just good manners; it is also good business.
 That is what will assist you sell to your clients or establish you as a trustworthy counsel so that people would hire you.
 Always consider who your customer is and the hero in the story you're attempting to tell.

 A guide: As the bookkeeper, your job is to guide the hero through the maze of bookkeeping confusion and to the other side of success.
 The most critical thing after describing oneself as a guide is building trust.
 So you want to be trustworthy, empathetic, and understanding of your customers' plight.
 Your bookkeeping marketing ads should not solely contain information about how fantastic you are, your skills, and everything that will appear on your résumé.
 You should also have a strong customer focus as well as positive testimonials.
 Don't just brag about how good a bookkeeper you are on your website.

 The Plan/Call to action: Many bookkeeping marketing contents contain a wealth of helpful information but no clear action steps for customers, such as whether they should email to schedule a meeting or sign up for a mailing list.
 You don't want to leave the hero lingering on your website, unsure of what to do next.
 So, even if someone is impressed with your work, they will just leave and go to someone else if they are unsure what to do next.
 Make it straightforward in your marketing content, what they should do, how they should contact you, and the first, second, and third actions.
-Make sure that you are clear in laying out the plans, so they know what steps they are to do and what to expect, thus, calling them to action.
+Make sure that you are clear in laying out the plans so they know what steps to take and what to expect, thus, calling them to action.
 The call to action may be direct or transactional (involving building trust, free sampling, and so forth).

 Use Workee to promote your bookkeeping business